gbtami/pychess-variants/static/docs/terminology.md

 # Terminology

 Throughout the site and in the guides, many different terms are used.
-Many of these terms are global and apply to all chess variants, some apply to several (byo-yomi), and some may have different implications depending the variant (e.g. stalemate).
+Many of these terms are global and apply to all chess variants, some apply to several (byo-yomi), and some may have different implications depending on the variant (e.g. stalemate).
 Any terms that apply to a single variant will be discussed there (e.g. many shogi terms).
 This page serves as a reference to hopefully clear up any confusion!

 # "Chess Variants"

 Probably the most important term to clarify first is what a "**chess variant**" is.
-There is no doubt that games like Bughouse and Crazyhouse are chess variants, because they're derived from chess.
+There is no doubt that games like Bughouse and Crazyhouse are chess variants because they're derived from chess.
 However, regional games such as Xiangqi, Shogi, Janggi, and Makruk are all also labeled "chess variants," and this may cause confusion.

 The biggest library for chess variants, chessvariants.com has an entire article dedicated to the topic of ["What is a chess variant?"](https://www.chessvariants.com/what.html).
 At Pychess, we share the same sentiments.
 For the sake of brevity, "chess variant" means any turn-based strategy game, derived from Chatturanga, where pieces have distinct movements, and the goal is to capture or "checkmate" the opponent's king.
 Even though eastern variants are not derived from chess, they share a common ancestor, and their names for the game all mean "chess."
 In this manner, the "chess" in chess variant instead means a general concept of chess-like game, rather than the international FIDE chess.
 This is analogous to sports, where "football" has a different meaning in different regions.